petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

    !!!
 Note
        The first listing for _Search Results Template_ targets the Search Results widget, while the second listing with the same name targets the Commerce Search Results widget.

-1. Using the editors predefined variables, create your template using FreeMarker.
+1. Using the editor's predefined variables, create your template using FreeMarker.

-1. _Save_ the template when finished.
+1. Click _Save_ when finished, or _Save and Continue_ to save your progress and continue working.

-Once you save the template, you can select it from the Search Results widget.
+Once saved, you can select the template from the widget configuration.

-Rather than writing a widget template from scratch, you can accelerate the template development process by copying an existing template and modify it.
+You can accelerate template development by copying an existing template and modifying it as needed:

-To copy an existing template,

 1. Go to the Global site.
 Click _Select Site_ (![Go to Site](../../images/icon-compass.png)) &rarr; _My Sites_ &rarr; _Global_.